carlobortolan/quantrs/README.md

 quantrs = "0.1.6"
 ```

-Now if you want to e.g., model binary call options using the Black-Scholes model, you can:
+Now if you want to e.g., calculate the arbitrage-free price of a binary cash-or-nothing call using the Black-Scholes model, you can:

 ```rust
 use quantrs::options::*;